Have a Question?

 Registration for Summer 2018 open now!

-The Stevenson Summer Writers' Workshop invites rising 8-12 graders to spend one or two weeks on our beautiful Greenspring Campus exploring fiction, poetry, and creative nonfiction through small group writing workshops with Stevenson University’s creative writing faculty.
+The Stevenson Summer Writers' Workshop invites rising 8-12 graders to spend one week on our beautiful Greenspring Campus exploring fiction, poetry, and creative nonfiction through small group writing workshops with Stevenson University’s creative writing faculty.

 Students will attend a multi-genre morning workshop, then will select two specialized afternoon workshops on writing topics of their choice such as flash fiction, character development, interactive digital narratives, or the college admissions essay.
 Students will present their work publicly at a reading for family and friends at the conclusion of the Summer Writers' Workshop and will help design an online literary journal of selected writings from camp (optional publication of work).
 Students will also be visited by guest writers and artists daily.

 Tuition: Tuition covers workshops, a journal, all supplies for daily activities (printshop/book-making), and snacks.
 Students should bring a bag lunch.